writememe/blog.danielteycheney.com/content/posts/sot-series-business-alignment.md

 # Introduction

-In this post, I am going to explain <TODO>
+In the [next post about Source of Truth (SoT)](https://blog.danielteycheney.com/tags/sot/), I am going to explain how adopting a SoT needs business alignment, and also some of the challenges which you may face on your journey.

 # Source of Truth - What's the business alignment?